elsampsa/valkka-core/README.md

 Want to modify and develop further Valkka source code?
 Your effort is needed.
 You should start by reading some of the cpp documentation.

-- Found a bug?
-Send a message or a patch here or to Valkka [google group](https://groups.google.com/forum/#!forum/valkka)
-- Want to implement a new feature?
-Create your own development branch.
-We will merge it once you have ran the tests (refer to "README_TESTS" in your build directory)

 ## Resources

 1. Discussion threads: